About British Journal of Sports Medicine

 For all contact information please refer to the Contact Us page.

 Please refer to the Instructions for Authors

 Rights and Permissions

-Members of the following seventeen organisations receive BJSM in print and/or online as a benefit of membership; many endorse BJSM as their official journal.
+Members of the following nineteen organisations receive BJSM in print and/or online as a benefit of membership; many endorse BJSM as their official journal.

 - American Medical Society for Sports Medicine (AMSSM)

 - Association of Chartered Physiotherapists in Sports and Exercise Medicine (ACPSEM)

 - British Association for Sports and Exercise Medicine (BASEM)

 - British Association of Sport Rehabilitators and Trainers (BASRAT)